-The first centres of the Kouvola region were Elimäki, Iitti and Vehkalahti, which later became separate and independent new municipalities.
-The current city of Kouvola was founded when, on the last day of 2008, the municipalities of Elimäki, Jaala and Valkeala, and the towns of Anjalankoski, Kouvola and Kuusankoski were abolished.
+The first centres of the Kouvola region were Elimäki, Iitti and Vehkalahti, which later became independent new municipalities.
+The current city of Kouvola was founded in 2009 when the municipalities of Elimäki, Jaala and Valkeala and the towns of Anjalankoski, Kouvola and Kuusankoski were merged.

 A brief history of Kouvola

 - Records of the village of Kouvola on the banks of the Kymi River date back to the mid-1400s.
 The meaning of the name “Kouvola” is something of a puzzle.
 Was it “kouvo” (an old word for bear, karhu in Finnish), which became the name of a person after which the village, and then the whole town, was named?
 Who knows?
 The name has stuck, although the place has gone through many changes.

 - Early in the Middle Ages, cutting through the heart of the village of Kouvola, the Great Vyborg Road wound through the forests, linking the castles of Häme and Vyborg.
 Travelling along the road you might meet messengers from the castle lords, clerics, troops marching at the behest of the Crown, and of course, traders.
 Kouvola also became an important crossroads in the 17th century, when the road to Hamina was built.